aminblm/awesome-free-palestine-support-kit/README.md

 # Awesome #FreePalestine🇵🇸 Support Kit

 ⭐ Star this [repository](https://github.com/aminblm/awesome-free-palestine-support-kit) Now 📁💫 and make it number one 🔝 on GitHub 🚀🌐!
+Any small kind of support 🤝❤️ to this work can save countless innocent 🕊️ defenseless children's lives 🌍👶.

 [![StandWithPalestine](https://raw.githubusercontent.com/Safouene1/support-palestine-banner/master/StandWithPalestine.svg)](https://github.com/aminblm/awesome-free-palestine-support-kit)